Common provisions

 Concept

-The special agreement is a situation assimilated to Inscription, resulting from a voluntary agreement between the subscriber and the Social Security General Treasury, with the subscriber being obliged to pay the corresponding contributions at his/her own expense, in order to retain the right to benefit coverage for the contingencies covered by the special agreement.
+The special agreement is a situation assimilated to inscription, deriving from a voluntary agreement between the subscriber and the Social Security General Treasury, with the subscriber's obligation to pay the corresponding contributions at their own expense, in order to pay contributions and be entitled to the benefits derived from the contingencies covered in the special agreement.

 Purpose of concluding a special agreement